d3k-Maps/SC-Notes/notes/OB2.md

 ## 🎯 Objectives

 Assist allied forces in capturing all **14 bases**.
-The more bases you control, the more desperate and powerful the enemy force will become.
-Grow your forces, and be prepared to throw everything you've got to capture the final few bases.
+The more bases you control, the more desperate and powerful the enemy will become.
+Grow your forces, and be prepared to throw everything you've got to capture them all.

 Defend your own bases.
 Keep your **Lieutenant** alive.